kuaifan/dootask/README.md

-./cmd redis "your command"            # To run a redis command ./cmd composer "your command"         # To run a composer command ./cmd supervisorctl "your command"    # To run a supervisorctl command ./cmd test "your command"             # To run a phpunit command ./cmd mysql "your command"            # To run a mysql command (backup: Backup database, recovery: Restore database)
+./cmd redis "your command"            # To run a redis command ./cmd composer "your command"         # To run a composer command ./cmd supervisorctl "your command"    # To run a supervisorctl command ./cmd mysql "your command"            # To run a mysql command (backup: Backup database, recovery: Restore database)
 ```